apache/usergrid/sdks/nodejs/readme.md

 ##Samples / Tests
 There is significant coverage of this Usergrid module in the test directory.
 These files are coded to run under the mocha.
-Of specific interest is the test/readme.js file, which is designed to be run under node:

-	$node test/readme.js
+For runnable samples, please see the readme.js file in the root of the project.
+This file covers all the sample code in this readme file and should be run under node:

-This file contains all the examples shown in this readme file in a test format.
-Read these to learn more about using the Usergrid Node.js module.
+	$node readme.js

 ## Contributing